 - Expensive for an air cooler

-I’ve always recommended people to buy cooler master products.
-This one comes in black with RGB lighting which looks very cool.
-It is not cheap but you get a dual tower cooler with 6 heat pipes.
+I’ve always recommended people buy cooler master products.
+This one comes in black with RGB lighting, which looks very cool.
+It is not cheap, but you get a dual tower cooler with 6 heat pipes.
 Overclocking is going to be pretty good with this cooler.
-You get a SF120R fan with the cooler.
+You get an SF120R fan with the cooler.

 - Great cooling performance

 - 6 heatpipes

 - Bulky for small cases

 People who are veterans in the PC building community will recognize this piece.
 The 212 CPU cooler has been around for over a decade, and there’s a good reason it’s still here.
 It has a price tag of a mere $30 and can dish out a good performance and keep your CPU cool.